Where is Pamplona? How do I get there? Questions answered

 Once in Pamplona at the RENFE train station

 We will give detailed information in your itinerary on how to get from the RENFE station to your hotel.
-The train station in Pamplona is located 2.5 miles from our hotel, and there are usually a line of cabs out front.
-Expect to pay about 5-10 Euros for the transfer.
+The train station in Pamplona is located one mile from our hotel, and there are usually a line of cabs out front.
+Expect to pay about 10 Euros for the transfer.
 You can walk as well, but with bags and the craziness that will have already ensued in Pamplona, it is much simpler to get a taxi and save your feet for the town!

 We used to offer transfers from the airport/train station, but with so many people coming in and the inevitable delays that take place in the Spanish transportation system, it makes much more sense for you to find your way to the hotel, and we’ll meet you there.